Turning Stumbling Blocks into Stepping Stones for Those With Reading Issues

 Aach assessment will include a history and characteristics of the reader, an evaluation of findings, and recommendations for instruction and accommodations if the characteristics of dyslexia are present .

-DASA currently does not formally test for dysgraphia or discalculia, but will note their characteristics in conjunction with dyslexia.
+DASA currently does not formally test for dysgraphia or discalculia, but can note these characteristics in conjunction with dyslexia.
 Dyslexia is and will remain our concentration.